ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-03-leds/04-lesson-07-led-button.md

 ![makecode-button-led-08](assets/makecode-button-led-08.png)

 Move the new block to the side.
 Notice how the block is a different color than the other block.
-This is becaise the code is the same, and MakeCode will ignore duplicated blocks.
+This is because the code is the same, and MakeCode will ignore duplicated blocks.

 ![makecode-button-led-09](assets/makecode-button-led-09.png)